 How to: Start by lying on your right side, stacking your feet, knees, hips and shoulders over one another in a straight line (a).
 Prop yourself up on your right elbow; engage your right oblique and hip flexor to maintain this rigid position; stretch your left arm out past your head so it is in line with your body (b).
-Keeping your left arm straight, swipe it directly over your body towards your left hip and squeeze your left side as hard as you can while holding for a split second.
-Your right hip will drop slightly during this contraction phase, but try to keep the hips stacked over one another and off the ground throughout this movement (c).
+Keeping your left arm straight, swipe it directly over your body towards your left hip and squeeze your left side as hard as you can while holding for a second.
+Your right hip will drop slightly during this contraction phase, but try to keep the hips stacked over one another and off the ground (c).
 Reach back to the original starting position and repeat for 4 additional reps before switching to your left side (d).
 Do 3-4 sets of 5 reps per side with 30 seconds rest between each set.

 5. Single-Leg Toe Touches

 How to: Lie down on your back with your legs flat against the floor and arms extended above your head (a).
 Lift your left leg up with your foot directly over your hip and a slight knee bend.
 Try to keep your left leg engaged in this position for the entire movement (b).
-Tuck your chin towards your chest, reach your right arm towards your left foot by contracting your core and hold for a split second (c).
-Return to the original starting position while keeping your foot and hand elevated off the ground and repeat for 4 additional reps before switching to your right leg and left arm (d).
+Tuck your chin towards your chest, reach your right arm towards your left foot by contracting your core and hold for a second (c).
+Return to the original starting position while keeping your foot and hand elevated off the ground.
+Repeat for 4 additional reps before switching to your right leg and left arm (d).
 Complete 3-4 sets of 5 reps per side with 30 seconds rest between sets.

 Beginner Alternative: Work from the same position on your back, but bend your knee at a 90-degree angle halfway towards your chest.
 Touch your elbow to the opposite knee.
-As you become more familiar with this movement, try to progress to the full range of motion by straightening your leg a little more each workout until your foot is directly over your hip.
+As you become more familiar with this movement, try to progress to the full range of motion by straightening your leg a little more with each workout until your foot is directly over your hip.